Skywalker756-3/FinalProject/README.md

 # FinalProject
-This is an astrology website, it features:
+This is an astrology website, it's key features are:

 -   Horoscopes
 -   Home page
 -   Blog
 -   Lunar phases
--   Energy in the stars
 -   Sign Identification
 -	  Sign compatibility
 -   Matching game sign to pictures